 Create light bulb moments

-Any sports psychologist will tell you when you are under the pump at a critical incident the routine is your friend.
-Practice it so when you need it it’s there.
-Don’t try to life your game on the big days but practice it on every case so when you need it, you have that automated response that helps calm you and the patient.
+Any sports psychologist will tell you when you are under the pump at a critical incident, the routine is your friend.
+Practice it so when you need it’s there.
+Don’t try to lift your game on the big days, but practice it on every case so when you require it, you have that automated response that helps calm you and the patient.

 Freire, P. (1972).
 Pedagogy of the oppressed.
 New York: Herder and Herder.